Women's Earth Alliance

 Are 14 times more likely to die in climate related disasters

-are 35 times more likely to be assulted than men
+Are 35 times more likely to be assaulted than men

-In less than a year, she trained 30 women to be entrepreneurs by launching their own successful clean cookstoves businesses.
-Now 13,000 people are utilizing clean cookstoves and breathe cleaner air, saving money, and have improved health.
+In less than a year, Olanike trained 30 women to be entrepreneurs by launching their own successful clean cookstoves businesses.
+Now, because of the ripple effect of their work: over 150,000 people are utilizing clean cookstoves and breathe cleaner air, saving money, and have improved health; these 30 women have gone on to train dozens more; and the Nigerian government has adopted the entrepreneurs’ clean cookstove models and hired them to create a national training program.

 Protecting and restoring her city's water sources, which provides groundwater for a population of 7 million people.

-In the face of environmental crises, the diverse solutions that WEA women deliver are critical to our survival.
-In response, WEA's next chapter is designed for broader reach and higher impact.
+In the face of environmental and climate crises, the diverse solutions that WEA women deliver are critical to our survival.

 In the next 5 years, through partnerships with global organizations like the Sierra Club (3 million members), Numi Tea (world’s largest fair trade, organic tea company on a mission to provide clean water), and URI (world’s largest interfaith grassroots network working in 104 countries to build peace and justice), we aim to exponentially grow the number of women leaders trained, environmental solutions introduced, and lives improved around the world.

-We partner with organizations, institutions, and networks to develop customized training academies.
-We equip cohorts of women leaders with resources and tools to strengthen and scale high-impact environmental solutions around the world.
+We partner with organizations, institutions, and networks to design and implement Accelerators for grassroots women leaders in regions around the world.
+We equip cohorts of women leaders with tools, resources, and networks to strengthen and scale their environmental and climate initiatives.

 We partner with mission-driven companies and organizations to optimize philanthropic investments in environmental, social, and economic change, shaping new models for integrated sustainable development and ethical consumerism.